-CC-SG upgrade will fail if the new requirements are not met.

-If the upgrade fails, Diagnostic Console shows a Warning message: "Upgrade aborted.
+- CC-SG upgrade will fail if the new requirements are not met. - If SSL3.0 is enabled, upgrade will be failed with error report asking user to disable SSLv3 and enable a TLS selection first. - If the upgrade fails, Diagnostic Console shows a Warning message: "Upgrade aborted.
 Please go to CommandCenter web page for details."
 Go to the CC-SG IP address to view a page with the reason for failure and instructions to resolve the problem.